Find yourself in one or more of these situations? It’s time to talk to Invision Kansas City about a server.

 Updating and retaining control of network security across all computers is becoming a full-time job.

-For small businesses with a handful of computers networked peer-to-peer (directly to each other), installing and updating security software on each one is manageable for a while.
+For businesses with a handful of computers networked peer-to-peer (directly to each other), installing and updating security software on each one is manageable for a while.
 But eventually, staff size or number of computers increase and keeping each machine updated feels like a full-time job.
 Due to the risk of malware, cryptoware and viruses, it has to be done.
 Plus, it’s mandatory if you’re in an industry regulated by requirements such as PCI, HIPAA, etc., which typically calls for specific security protocols across your network.

 When a dedicated server is installed, security applications that scan for viruses, manage spam and junk filters and install programs can be run on all computers from one place—your server.
 All devices on your network are running the same application software versions, and they can have the same level of security based on your industry needs and your personal preferences.